Skip to main content

 Disable AI reasoning entirely, or if the AI provider is down — Dino produces the same findings with the same fingerprints.
 You lose natural-language explanations.
 You keep everything else.

 The @dino/reasoning package is optional.
-The core pipeline — discovery, agent execution, catalog, report — has zero AI dependencies.
+The core pipeline discovery, agent execution, catalogue, and report have zero AI dependencies.

 What We Test For